Unfortunately, accidents and other medical emergencies can happen to our furry friends.

 Levi’s Legacy is Pet Helpers way to ensure that responsible pet guardians have care within their reach.
 Levi’s Legacy will provide needed financial assistance to pet owners when their pet is facing an illness or possible medical emergency, and the family is unable to afford veterinary care on their own.
 Levi’s Legacy will provide grants up to $250* towards medical treatment with additional funds awarded on a case-by-case basis (certain exclusions apply).
 Grants are awarded based on availability of funds.

 If your pet is facing an illness or medical emergency, seek medical attention immediately.
-If you are unable to afford treatment without help, call the Pet Helpers Adoption Center and Spay/Neuter clinic at 843-795-1110 or fill out the form below.
+If you are unable to afford treatment without help, call the Pet Helpers Adoption Center and Spay/Neuter clinic at 843-795-1110.

 You may be asking – who is Levi?